Xbox network: Availability

 '*' = Country where Xbox network and Store are officially available, but the Store is in Global currency USD, not in local currency.

 Users from other countries are not officially supported, although it is possible for them to access Xbox network if they provide an address located in a country where Xbox network is officially available.
 The country selected during account creation affects the payment options, content, and services available to the user.
 Previously, users were unable to change their account region, but in October 2012, Microsoft introduced an account migration tool as a pilot project, which allows the user to change their region and maintain their Xbox network profile.
 Subscriptions, such as that for Xbox Music, cannot be transferred with this method.

 On May 18, 2011, Microsoft announced that it planned to launch Xbox network in the Middle East within the next twelve months, but it never occurred during that time period.
-However, on October 20, 2012, Microsoft officially announced the service would be launching in the United Arab Emirates and Saudi Arabia in three days time.
+However, on October 20, 2012, Microsoft officially announced the service would be launching in the United Arab Emirates and Saudi Arabia in three days.

 On November 4, Microsoft announced that the service would be launched on November 29 in Argentina and Israel.
 The service also appeared in the following month in Slovakia and Turkey.
 The service was launched in China without Game Pass in late 2014.

 On March 5, 2022, the Xbox team announced that it suspended all Xbox network services in Russia in response to the 2022 Russian invasion of Ukraine.